These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. Will Internet connectivity be available during the Roundtable discussions?

-A. No. Please bring any presentation support on your laptop.
+A. Internet connectivity is not guaranteed.
+Please bring any presentation support on your laptop or via handouts.

 Q. Will we have electricity for the laptop connections?